ianmnv/JS-Practics/README.md

-# Learning in progress
+# Practicing some knowledge

-Some of the most important fundamentals of JavaScript that I have learned in two months
+Some of the most important fundamentals of JavaScript implemented in exercises